lsapan/pgoapi-swift/README.md

 This library allows you to communicate with the Pokemon GO servers as if you are a native client.

+For Swift 3.0 support, use the [Swift3.0 branch](https://github.com/lsapan/pgoapi-swift/tree/Swift3.0).

 It supports:

 - Authentication (both PTC and Google)